jonathan-bower/DataScienceResources/README.md

 * [Kaggle Data Science Use Cases](https://www.kaggle.com/wiki/DataScienceUseCases) - Helpful to generate ideas for new uses in different industries
 * [Data Science for each Industry](http://www.mastersindatascience.org/industry/) - Description of uses for different industries.
 * [Big Data Analytics News - use Cases](http://bigdataanalyticsnews.com/big-data-use-cases/) - For Big Data but that's almost synonymous with Data Science.

-### New Data Tools
-Aim to keep track of developing trends and new tech that is helpful for the practicing Data Scientist.
-New might be a misnomer.
-* [BigML](https://bigml.com/) - machine learning for the everyday user, also useful for EDA.
-* [GraphLab](http://graphlab.com/) - graph-based, high performance, distributed computation framework.
-They just implemented deep learning onto their platform.
-* [ModeAnalytics](https://modeanalytics.com/) - platform to share analysis/data science.
-* [Apache Mahout](https://mahout.apache.org/) - Scalable machine learning library.
-Not in python.
-* [Apache Hadoop](http://hadoop.apache.org/) - Open-source software for reliable, scalable, distributed computing.

 ### Data Science Websites/Books
 More resources for community based information or hard copy books.